 Korean clothing

 The evolution of Korean clothing is a fascinating journey from the rigid social hierarchies of the Joseon Dynasty to the "street-chic" dominance of modern Seoul.
 It’s a story of how a culture preserved its soul while radically changing its skin.
-1. Traditional Hanbok: The Aesthetics of Line and Etiquette Traditional Hanbok is defined not by how it fits the body, but by how it flows around it.
+1. Traditional Hanbok: The Aesthetics of Line and Etiquette Image courtesy of Wisdom Through the Ages Traditional Hanbok is defined not by how it fits the body, but by how it flows around it.
 Structural Elegance: Hanbok is crafted from flat fabric, but it becomes three-dimensional when worn.
 The harmony between the sharp straight lines of the Git (collar) and the soft curves of the Baerae (the lower line of the sleeve) represents a uniquely Korean balance.
 Symbolism through Color: Colors weren't just a fashion choice; they were a social code.
 The Obangsaek (five directional colors—yellow, blue, white, red, and black) represented the elements and were used to ward off evil or signify status.
-Philosophy of Space: Unlike Western tailoring that emphasizes the human sil...
+Philosophy of Space: Unlike Weste...